Modified van insurance

 Try a black box policy

 If you drive your van carefully, you could get cheaper premiums with a black box policy that tracks your driving skills.

-Park your van in a locked garage and fit an alarm or immobiliser - especially if you have equipment stored inside.
+Think about your van security.
+Use a tracker and/or fit an alarm or immobiliser - especially if you have equipment stored inside.